Intake: January 2023

-The 2030 agenda: cooperating for inclusion and sustainable development
+The 2030 agenda: Making for Inclusion and Sustainable Development Happen

 Thus, MICaD trains young professionals to contribute to development cooperation with their knowledge, creativity, personality and professional competences to: